UVMCS120F2018/octowinkles/readme.md

 The best 3 scores are kept and displayed at the end.
 If you beat any of the scores on the board enter your name to be on the score board.

+# Polymorphism
+Polymorphism is deployed with the periwinkles.
+There are three subclasses of periwinkle:
+* SmileWinkle
+* FrowWinkle
+* Awinkle

+These winkles are added to an array at random and then all drawn by calling (the index in the vector).draw.

+# Impressiveness
+##### Bubbles
+Bubbles are floating around in the background because we are under water and there are bubbles underwater
+##### Mouse
+The mouse diapers so you can't just point to the winkle you want to ink.
+This makes the game more challenging.
+##### Winkle Drop Rate
+The winkles start dropping faster and closer together the farther along in the game you get.
+##### Scores
+After each game, the top three scores are displayed and there's a blank text box.
+If you feel so inclined, you can put your name into the box and if you beat anyone on the score board you will appear on the board after hitting enter.